SimonHFrost/resume/contents/index.md

     - Javascript, AngularJS, Ruby on Rails, Gulp, HAML, Sass
     - Your Professional Driver

-	At Blacklane I assisted with the release of the second version of the website which served over 150,000 views a month.
+	At Blacklane I worked on the second version of the web application which served over 150,000 views a month.

+	Tech5 fastest growing startup in Germany.

 	I continued to make improvements related to booking, ride listings, ride ratings, and other static marketing related pages.